infinitered/gluegun/docs/toolbox-prompt.md

 #### returns

-A value only relevant for a use a multiple choice prompt.
+A value only relevant for use in a multiple choice prompt.

 #### example